marcglasberg/bdd_framework/README.md

     Then I should see an error message.
 ```

-This format is highly readable, and even business stakeholders will be able to understand
+This format is highly readable, and business stakeholders will be able to understand
 what's going on.
 This is a fundamental benefit of BDD, since it allows everyone involved to have a
 clear understanding of the system's behavior and expectations.